-This section discusses symptoms, causes, diagnosis and treatment of primary vaginal cancer (also known as cancer of the vagina).
-Detailed information about side effects can be found in the managing side effects section.
+This section discusses risk factors, symptoms, diagnosis and treatment of primary vaginal cancer (also known as cancer of the vagina).
+See information about managing treatment side effects.

 What is vaginal cancer?